Japan parliament approves BOJ leaders; focus now on policy

 Under relentless pressure from Abe, the BOJ decided in January to switch to open-ended asset buying from 2014 to achieve the 2 percent inflation target as early as possible.

-The central bank has agreed to buy assets or make loans totalling 101 trillion yen by the end of this year, part of which includes buying government bonds with a maturity of up to three years.
+The central bank has agreed to buy assets or make loans totaling 101 trillion yen ($1.05 trillion) by the end of this year, part of which includes buying government bonds with a maturity of up to three years.

 Kuroda and Iwata, an academic, have said the BOJ should buy government bonds with longer durations than it currently does to expand its balance sheet and boost inflation expectations.